This guide has everything you need to know about disability insurance.

 Disability insurance replaces your paycheck in the event that you are too ill or injured to work for long periods of time.

-If one of the following applies to you, you can probably forego a disability policy:
+If one of the following applies to you, you probably don’t need a disability policy:

 - Retirees: If you’re retired, you’re not earning a paycheck.
 It doesn’t make sense to pay for disability insurance to insure something that you don’t have.

 - Folks working now, but on the eve of retirement: If you’re just a few years from retirement, a disability policy may not make sense for you either.
 Policies can be relatively expensive because the cost of insurance rises as you age.
 And experiencing a disability at the eve of retirement may simply mean retiring a little earlier than planned.